pete-mba5/pete-mba5.github.io/_posts/2024-09-20-picture-of-the-day.markdown

 I closed one my oldest paypal accounts.
 I did not remember I still had it.
 I got roughly 30euros.
 Not bad.
 This week I also receoverd some old crypto wallet and contained less than this amount.

 It is highly probable that tonight we are going to watch Deadpool and Wolverine at the theater.

+I am reading an interesting book about breathing.
+Maybe everything is a lie, but I am liking the reading.